folio-org/stripes-components/lib/ModalFooter/readme.md

 ```

 Note the primary button is the first element in the example above, but the
-`row-reverse` rule in this components CSS reverses the display order.
-While this
+`row-reverse` rule in this component's CSS reverses the display order.
+While
-may seem counterintuitive, it is not without reason: providing the primary
+this may seem counterintuitive, it is not without reason: providing the primary
-element first allows the default focus-handling `<Modal>` to be very simple,
+element first allows the default focus-handling in `<Modal>` to be very simple,
 focusing on the first focusable element.

 ### Props